Peter Tippett: Technological achievements

 In addition to being credited with the development of one of the first anti-virus programs, "Vaccine", Tippett pioneered and commercialized a string of now-common technologies including what is now called the "Recovery Disk," processor image signatures, using hash-tables for trusted file execution and anomaly detection, aspects of mail merge and "un-do."
 He ran a bulletin board system for CP/M software before the first IBM PC was created and was president of the Cleveland Osborne Group (a user group for the computers of the Osborne Computer Corporation) in the early 1980s.

 As chief scientist for ICSA.net, Tippett was one of a handful of experts to identify and address the ILOVEYOU virus that broke in May 2000 and provided key information to the Department of Justice about David Smith, the writer of the Melissa virus.
-He was featured and on the cover of the August 2000 issue of Time Digital magazine.
+He was featured on the cover of the August 2000 issue of Time Digital magazine.

 Professional activities

-Tippett's work in the cybersecurity space has led to roles as speaker, contributor and advisor to government and private sector organizations.
+Tippett's work in cybersecurity has led to roles as speaker, contributor and advisor to government and private sector organizations.
 From 2003-2005, he served on the President's Information Technology Committee (PITAC), established by Congress in 1997 under the High Performance Computing Act of 1991 to "guide the Administration's efforts to accelerate the development and adoption of information technologies vital for American prosperity in the 21st century."

 The U.S. Chamber of Commerce awarded Tippett its first Leadership in Health Care Award at the Chamber’s first annual Health Care Summit (2012) for his leadership of Verizon's incubator.
 Tippett was also Chief Scientist for ICSA Labs and previously served as president of the International Computer Security Association.

-Tippett is currently an Adjunct Professor, Division of General Medical Sciences at Case Western Reserve University School of Medicine.
+Tippett is currently an adjunct professor in the Division of General Medical Sciences at Case Western Reserve University School of Medicine.

-In November 2017, T.E.N., a technology and information security executive networking and relationship-marketing firm, announced that Tippett was the recipient of the 2017 ISE® Luminary Leadership Award.
+In November 2017, T.E.N., a technology and information security executive networking and relationship-marketing firm, announced that Tippett received the 2017 ISE® Luminary Leadership Award.